csartworks/snakeke/README.md

-#Snakeke
+# Snakeke

-An eccentric snake game with music growing as snake grows
+An eccentric snake game with music growing as snake grows.

 2022 CS Artworks